G-Core/product-documentation/documentation/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site.md

 <img src="https://assets.gcore.pro/docs/cdn/getting-started/create-a-cdn-resource/create-a-cdn-resource-for-the-entire-site/13050648890385.png" alt="" width="80%">

-### 4. Change nameservers
+### 4. Change name servers

 If all the steps are completed successfully, a CDN resource and DNS zone will be automatically created for the site you specified in step 2.

-To complete the site acceleration setup, log into your domain registrar account and replace the current nameservers with the Gcore Name Servers and click **Confirm**:
+To complete the site acceleration setup, log into your domain registrar account and replace the current name servers with the Gcore name servers and click **Confirm**:

 ```
 ns1.gcorelabs.net